Degree: Bachelor of Science (B.Sc.)

 At the end of your bachelor's degree, you will complete your bachelor's thesis, an academic paper that allows you to apply and deepen the knowledge and skills you have acquired.
 It usually deals with a specific topic from your field of study and requires independent research, analysis and writing.
 The bachelor's thesis takes four months to complete.
 The bachelor's thesis also includes a presentation of your results.

 After completing a bachelor's degree, there are various options depending on your personal interests and goals.
-For example, you can opt for a professional career and start your professional career in sports therapy facilities, in occupational health promotion, at fitness and performance centers, health insurance companies, clubs, associations, municipalities, as well as in sports tourism (fitness, wellness, rehabilitation) or sports management.
+For example, you can opt for a professional career and start your professional career in sports therapy facilities, in occupational health promotion, at fitness and performance centers, health insurance companies, clubs, associations, local authorities, as well as in sports tourism (fitness, wellness, rehabilitation) or sports management.
 It can be very helpful to complete a number of internships during your studies in order to establish connections with potential employers.

 For students with a good master's degree and academic ambitions, it could also be interesting to pursue a doctorate and an academic career at a university or research institution.